browserify/wzrd.in/README.md

 # Notice

 jfhbrook doesn't maintain this anymore.
-If you have machine problems, try to contact goto-bus-stop, who has ssh keys.
+If you have machine problems, try to contact [goto-bus-stop](https://twitter.com/goto_bus_stop), who has ssh keys, or visit the #browserify channel on freenode.

 #### Places